ESSENTIAL EVENT INFORMATION 2025

 DAY SIX / INTO THE WATER

 Today’s journey is split into 2 sections, kayaking and cycling.
-Due to safety reasons and staff/ participant ratios, we will split into 2 groups today.
+To manage kayaking safely and maintain staff/ participant ratios, we split into 2 groups.
 You will either kayak first and then cycle, or vice versa.
-The journey here is kept complete, so you will either kayak from A to B and then Cycle from B to C, or you will cycle from A to B and kayak from B to C. No section of the journey is missed, but for safety and logistical reasons some of you will cycle whilst some of you kayak, and vice versa.
+The journey here is kept complete, so you will either kayak from A to B and then Cycle from B to C, or you will cycle from A to B and kayak from B to C. No section of the journey is missed.
 You get the picture!
 Both paddling sections are similar in tempo, water volume and view.
-Enjoy winding, flowing river paddling as you float with the glacial meltwater on its journey south via the Leona River, eventually spilling into Lago Argentino.
+Using our tandem sea kayaks, 2 of you will paddle together which makes for a social and speedy journey.

-NOTE: Patagonia is of course famed for its winds and whislt the kayaking will proceed in many conditions, high-speed headwinds may force us to change the plan, as progressing down the river in high winds is pretty hard work.
+NOTE: Patagonia is of course famed for its winds and whilst the kayaking will proceed in many conditions, high-speed headwinds may force us to change the plan, as progressing down the river in high winds is pretty hard work.
 Please understand that if we do change the plan on kayak day, we are doing so with your safety and enjoyment in mind.

 Discipline: Kayak / Bike